ibardos/motoShop-petProject/README.md

     - User name: ibardos_GitHub_demoProject
     - Password: Asd123
 3. Download node dependencies for ReactJS
-   1. Open a terminal here: ```src/main/ui```
+   1. Open a terminal here: ```~/src/main/ui```
    2. Run command: ```npm install```
 4. Create a run configuration in your IDE for the back-end server - Java 21
 5. Create a run configuration in your IDE for the front-end server - npm

 #### Back-end testing:

+With Postman:
-1. You can find a collection of HTTP requests in this folder of the repository: ```src/test/resources/motoShop.postman_collection.json```
+1. You can find a collection of HTTP requests in this folder of the repository: ```~/src/test/resources/motoShop.postman_collection.json```
 2. Import the collection as raw text into <a href="https://www.postman.com/downloads/" target="_blank">Postman</a>
 3. Open the project in your IDE (I've used <a href="https://www.jetbrains.com/idea/download/?section=mac" target="_blank">IntelliJ IDEA Ultimate</a>)
 4. Start the back-end server in your IDE
    - Database tables will be created and initialized with data automatically
 5. Test the API endpoints with the predefined HTTP requests in Postman (edge cases are also covered)

-6. Or you can simply run my set of unit tests against the API endpoints, located here: ```src/test/java/com/ibardos/motoShop/controller```
+With my set of End-to-End tests:
+1. Run the tests I've created for API endpoint testing, located here: ```~/src/test/java/com/ibardos/motoShop/endToEndTests/apiTests```
-   - The defined unit tests have automatic database setup/cleanup code as well, so you don't have to bother with that
+   - The defined tests have automatic database setup/cleanup code as well in a mock database specifically for testing purposes, so you don't have to bother with that

 **IMPORTANT:** I managed to "store" the Java back-end application with both persistence technologies used during the project, JDBC and ORM as well.
-You can perform the above-mentioned unit tests against the back-end APIs working with JDBC, or even with ORM, by checking out one of the available Git branches in the ```milestone``` git folder, to choose between the two distinct "versions" of the Java back-end code.
+You can perform the above-mentioned End-to-End tests against the back-end APIs working with JDBC, or even with ORM, by checking out one of the available Git branches in the ```milestone``` git folder, to choose between the two distinct "versions" of the Java back-end code.
 Although they're built different "under the hood", you should notice, that they perform exactly the same way.
+Don't forget to start the Java back-end server by hand before start testing in these branches, as opposed to the "latest" version of the application, these older variants do not have automatic server start!

 #### Front-end:
 1. Start the back-end and front-end servers simultaneously (preferably with a predefined Compound in your IDE)